bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint Challenge/Northwind_challenge_md.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+  There is a many to many relationship between Employee and Territory because an employee can have more than one territory and a territoty can have more than one employee.
+This can also be seen because of the join table, EmployeeTerritory.
+  The join table is used to join the two categories and the Territory does not have a direct Employee ID to associate with.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+Document stores are best used when you have a large quantity of data.
+A document store like MongoDB is also usefule when you need scalability when working with real-time data.
+Document stores are not as useful when you have transactional data like accounting systems.
+For transactional data, a relational data base would be of better use since it is transactional and ACID compliant.

 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?

+NewSQL is a hybrid of a traditional relational database and a NOSQL database.
+It will combine the relational model and transactional model into one data structure.
+NEWSQL is trying to give the functionality of SQL with the speed of document stores.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well